kylbutlr/todo-list-react/README.md

 ### [Click here for a live preview](https://kylbutlr-todos-react.herokuapp.com/)

-**Warning**: This is public information.
-This is currently a "public app" and does not feature user accounts, so all entries and modifications will be **saved and displayed for all users**.
+This is currently a "public app" without user accounts, so **all entries and modifications will be publicly displayed to every visitor (deleted daily)**.

 ***